elitak/nixos-infect/README.md

 ### Vultr

-To set up a NixOS Vultr server, instantiate an Ubuntu box with the following "Startup Script":
+To set up a NixOS Vultr server, instantiate an Ubuntu box with the following "Cloud-Init User-Data":

 ```bash
 #!/bin/sh